-Highly respected Dallas Felony crimes defense attorney with 20+ yrs experience.
-Aggressive, skilled lawyer for defense of Felony criminal charges.
-10 out of 10 AVVO rating.
+Highly respected Dallas Felony lawyer with 22+ yrs experience.
+Aggressive, skilled attorney for defense of Felony criminal charges.
+10/10 AVVO rating.
+Free consultation.

 Below is a list of commonly charged Felony cases.
 If what you are charged with is not on the list, please call.
 We can discuss with you whether the case is uncommon or may not be a felony level offense.

-Free Initial Consultation – Speak with Dallas felony crimes defense attorney Roger Haynes personally and confidentially about the defense of your charges today.
+Free Consultation – Speak with Dallas felony lawyer Roger Haynes personally and confidentially about the defense of your criminal charges today.
 Call him now at (214) 526-3300.

 • Abandoning/Endangering a Child